The monometallic error £1 coins and my BU set theory

 Noted in the press recently (the Times first reported it on 30/1/18) there has been some exposure for the discovery and forthcoming auction of a 2017 £1 coin made of a single piece of golden brass coloured alloy.

-Despite the incorrect information, this particular mono-metallic coin does indeed seem to be extremely rare.
+Despite the incorrect information found elsewhere, this particular mono-metallic coin does indeed seem to be extremely rare.
 It is a very recent coin though, so potentially more will come to light – especially now that people are aware of them and will look more closely.
-It’s interesting that as far as I know, no single metal 2016 coins have been discovered.

 The Check Your Change admin is Mr C H Perkins, publisher of numismatic publications in printed and eBook format.
 Author of "Collectors' Coins - Decimal Issues of the UK" and other books on British coins and related subjects.